5 Best Platforms for Connecting LLMs with Structured Data

 Before comparing platforms, it’s useful to define what success looks like.
 In production environments, an effective platform must:

-- Preserve data freshness, especially for operational use cases
+- Go beyond pre-defined models, especially for operational use cases

 - Enforce governance, permissions, and data lineage